operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 ```

 Notes on these algorithms:
-- Labeling allows `operator-sdk` to determine whether an `OperatorGroup` can be deleted; `OperatorGroup`'s not compiled by `operator-sdk` should not be deleted in any case.
+- Labeling allows `operator-sdk` to determine whether an `OperatorGroup` can
+be deleted; `OperatorGroup`'s not compiled by `operator-sdk` should not be
+deleted in any case.
-- An `OperatorGroup` not compiled by `operator-sdk` is considered a user-managed resource.
-All conflicts must be resolved by the user, so an error is returned if a non-compiled `OperatorGroup` is already present in a namespace.
+- An `OperatorGroup` not compiled by `operator-sdk` is considered a user-
+managed resource.
+All conflicts must be resolved by the user, so an error
+is returned if a non-compiled `OperatorGroup` is already present in a namespace.

 [olm-operatorgroup-membership]: https://github.com/operator-framework/operator-lifecycle-manager/blob/1cb0681/doc/design/operatorgroups.md
 [olm-operatorgroup-installmodes]: https://github.com/operator-framework/operator-lifecycle-manager/blob/1cb0681/doc/design/operatorgroups.md